 Sister Rosetta was the first to cross over successfully into mainstream popular music.
 She introduced the spiritual passion of gospel into the secular world of rock’ n’ roll, inspiring greats like Chuck Berry, Elvis Presley, Jerry Lee Lewis, and Little Richard.
 Tharpe was not only an inventive, innovative and pioneering songstress but an influential guitarist as well, credited with being the first to experiment with heavy distortion on an electric guitar.
 Her guitar playing technique had a profound influence on the development of British blues (Muddy Waters, s Eric Clapton, Jeff Beck, and Keith Richards).

 The child of a destitute cotton picker, Sister Rosetta, was born in Cotton Plant, Arkansas in 1915.
-At the age of six, her evangelist mother Katie Bell took her to Chicago, where they joined the Church of God in Christ on the cities south side.
+At the age of six, her evangelist mother Katie Bell took her to Chicago, where they joined the Church of God in Christ on the city’s south side.

-Rosetta later married a Church of God in Christ preacher named Thomas Tharpe after she became a renowned gospel musician in the church community.
+Rosetta later married a Church of God preacher named Thomas Tharpe after she became a renowned gospel musician in the church community.
 After a few years, she moved to New York City to pursue her music career without her husband.
 It was said that her husband used her to bring in a larger congregation.
 They later divorced, but she kept the surname as her stage moniker.

 In New York City she started singing secular songs.
 Her willingness to play “God’s music” in the devil’s den of nightclubs and music halls caused an uproar.
 Many but not everyone loved her sound.
 Tharpe was snubbed by religious circles who thought her music was evil, and playing the guitar was a sin.
 Tharpe pushed spiritual music into the mainstream and helped start the rise of pop-gospel.
 She performed at venues such as the Cotton Club and Cafe Society where Duke Ellington and Cab Calloway recognized her.
 Tharpe later was asked to play on stage with both of the artists.
 She toured across the country.
 It was frowned upon for white and black musicians to perform together.
 However, Tharpe didn’t let that stop her, so she performed with the all-white singing group, The Jordanaires group.